MoonDragon-MD/DreamChess-Blender-addon/README.md

 # DreamChess-Blender-addon
-Addon for Blender that allows you to export DCM for Dreamchess Game
+Addon for Blender that allows you to export DCM for [DreamChess](https://github.com/dreamchess/dreamchess) Game

 ### Description: